pingidentity/pingidentity-devops-getting-started/docs/reference/addMOTD.md

 ## Example motd.json

-The example below shows the messages that will be displayed for all product images.
-For this example, the messages will only be shown from the `validFrom` to `validTo` dates:
+The example below shows the messages that are displayed for all product images.

+For this example, the messages are only shown from the `validFrom` to `validTo` dates:

 ```json
 {